 Communication practices and problems found in organizations.
 Communication concerns related to organizational structure, conflict, effectiveness, roles (emphasizing leadership), work processes, and decision making.
 Interviewing as an organizational practice and as a research tool.
-Prerequisites: COM110N or BUS230 Principles of Management; junior standing.
+Prerequisite: COM110N or BUS230.
 (Carries cross-credit in business.)